 We had a new guide for this leg and she was great as she was from North Vietnam.
 On the way to Sapa, we had a lovely boat ride down the Chay River and we visited these awesome markets where all the local villages come together.

 The 2nd day’s hike was less mountainous but had its challenges as it was a very hot day.
 Both hikes are through villages and it was awesome to be amongst the minority people and see how they live and work.
 Makes you suck it up when you’re feeling exhausted as you see firsthand how hard life can be for them.
-All the way along the hikes you will have the company of the H’ mong, Zay or Red Dao women.
+All the way on the hikes, you will have the company of the H’ mong, Zay or Red Dao women.
 They will walk with you hoping that by the end of the walk you will buy some of their handicrafts.

 We then did the overnight train back to Hanoi and that evening flew to Da Nang.
 Da Nang to Hoi An and by minibus to Palm Gardens Resort which is 5 star and amazing.